wellplayed/hxi/README.md

  - Deck lists must be submitted by **11:59PM PDT Sunday August 17th**.
  - Players are not allowed to modify their decks between games.
 If it can proven that decks were modified, from vods or screenshots, it will result in a disqualification.
  - Qualifying players will be allowed to create completely new deck lists for the main event.
- - Players are allowed to stream their games, but are encourage to do so with a large stream delay.
+ - Players are allowed to stream their games, but are encouraged to do so with a large stream delay.

 ###Qualifier Schedule